Franz Konrad (SS officer): Career

 Franz Konrad was a son of a miner.
 After school, Konrad obtained a business degree.
 He worked with various export firms as bookkeeper.
-He soon "demonstrated his proclivity for criminal action when he was caught stealing money from his employer.
-Not only did he lose his job but he was also imprisoned for three months in 1932.
+In 1932, he soon "demonstrated his proclivity for criminal action when he was caught stealing money from his employer.
+Not only did he lose his job, but Konrad was prosecuted for theft and spent three months in prison.
 Out of jail and out of work, Konrad drifted for a few weeks until his former defense lawyer helped him join the (then) illegal Austrian SS (number 46,204) in January 1933".
-Thereafter, he joined the Nazi party with membership number: 1,085,499.
+Thereafter, he joined the Nazi Party with membership number: 1,085,499.
 Konrad, a member of the Lebensborn, was married in 1931 and subsequently became the father of three children.

-After 19 June 1933, Austria banned the Nazi party and Franz Konrad participated in the attempted coup in July 1934.
-Konrad was arrested and detained in Wöllersdorf-Steinabrückl.
-In July 1935, he fled to Nazi Germany and entered the SS camp in Weisshenfeld for military training as a member of the SS-Verfügungstruppe.
+After 19 June 1933, Austria banned the Nazi Party.
+Franz Konrad participated in the July Putsch the following year.
+He was arrested and detained in Wöllersdorf-Steinabrückl.
+He was released in December 1934.
+In July 1935, Konrad fled to Nazi Germany and entered the SS camp in Weisshenfeld for military training as a member of the SS-Verfügungstruppe.
 He returned to Austria following the Anschluss in April 1938 as a full-time SS leader and administrative officer of the SS-section XXXV, Sturmbann III/94 (SS-Führer und Verwaltungsführer des SS-Abschnitts XXXV, Sturmbann III/94).
 In January 1939, Konrad was appointed SS-Untersturmführer.

 In November 1939, after the outbreak of World War II, Franz Konrad was convened as a full-time administrative officer of the SS and SS-Oberscharführer der Waffen SS in Warsaw.
 In a further development in the management school at the 1st SS Division Leibstandarte SS Adolf Hitler, Konrad was responsible for the construction and establishment of accommodation for troops and also the acquisition of goods for these troops in Warsaw.